Hans von Seeckt: First World War

-In 1917, Seeckt was sent to the Ottoman Empire, a Central Powers ally, to replace Colonel Friedrich Bronsart von Schellendorff as Chief of Staff of the Ottoman Army.
-In choosing Seeckt, Germany was sending a first rate staff officer, but the fact made little impression on the Turks.
+In 1917, Seeckt was sent to the Ottoman Empire, a Central Powers ally, to replace Colonel von Schellendorff as Chief of Staff of the Ottoman Army.
+In choosing Seeckt, Germany was sending a first rate staff officer, but this made little impression on the Turks.
 The alliance between the Ottoman Empire and Germany was weak.
 The crumbling Ottoman Empire was enticed to join in the conflict with the promise that a victory would yield them the return of recently lost territories, while Germany hoped the involvement of the Turks would tie down forces of the Entente far from Western Europe.
 Since the start of the conflict German efforts to influence Ottoman strategy met with limited success.
-Neither Bronsart nor Seeckt were able to get much consideration for a grand strategy for the Ottoman Empire.
-Though Enver Pasha would take counsel from the German officers, he would disregard their opinion if it differed from his own view.
+Neither Bronsart nor Seeckt were able to get much consideration for a grand strategy in the Ottoman Empire.
+Though Enver Pasha would take counsel from the German officers, he would disregard their opinion if it differed from his own.
 Seeckt wrote that "I... meditate, telegraph, speak, write and calculate in the Turkish service and in Germany's interest".

 A common view in the German high command was that internal division in a nation undermines a nation's ability to successfully conduct a military campaign.
-Seeckt held this view, even to the point of supporting the leadership of the Ottoman Empire as it conducted a genocide of the Armenians along its eastern border in 1915.
+Seeckt held this view, even to the point of supporting the leadership of the Ottoman Empire as it conducted the genocide of Armenians along its eastern border in 1915.
 The brutal slaughter met with an outcry from German civilians, churchmen and statesmen.
-When Seeckt arrived in Turkey two years later he argued such actions were a necessary measure to save Turkey from internal decay.
-In a July 1918 message Seeckt replied to Berlin inquiries by stating "It is an impossible state of affairs to be allied with the Turks and to stand up for the Armenians.
+When Seeckt arrived in Turkey two years later he argued such actions were a necessary measure to save Turkey from "internal decay".
+In a July 1918 message Seeckt replied to inquiries from Berlin by stating "It is an impossible state of affairs to be allied with the Turks and to stand up for the Armenians.
 In my view, any consideration, Christian, sentimental or political, must be eclipsed by its clear necessity for the war effort."
-Seeckt also supported the Committee of Union and Progress, a group of army officers who had taken power and were attempting to modernize the Ottoman state and society to support the Ottoman army's effort to win the war.
+Seeckt also supported the Committee of Union and Progress, a group of army officers who had taken power in Turkey and were attempting to modernize the Ottoman state and society to better support the Ottoman army's effort to win the war.

-Following the defeat of the Ottoman Empire in October 1918, Seeckt returned to Germany in November 1918.
+Following the defeat of the Ottoman Empire in October 1918, Seeckt helped to organize the escape of the Three Pashas and returned to Germany in November 1918.
 Though the Armistice took effect in November 1918, the British continued to blockade German ports, leading to widespread starvation.
 Seeckt was initially sent to the east to organize the orderly withdrawal of German troops there.
-In the Spring of 1919 he was sent to represent the German General Staff at the peace conference in Paris.
-He tried unsuccessfully to persuade the Allies to limit their demands for disarmament of Germany.
-Seeckt sought a 200,000 man force.
-This was denied.
+In the spring of 1919 he was sent to represent the German General Staff at the peace conference in Paris.
+He tried unsuccessfully to persuade the Allies to limit their demands for the disarmament of Germany.
+Seeckt sought to keep a force of 200,000 men, which was denied.
 In June 1919 the Germans submitted to the terms of the Treaty of Versailles.